-However, it must be noted that high-quality thermal and infrared camera devices and monoculars are usually costly.
-This is because the raw materials needed to produce greater resolution in a handheld device are not cheap.
+However, it must be noted that high-quality thermal imaging cameras, infrared camera devices, night vision devices and monoculars are usually costly.
+This is because the raw materials needed to produce greater resolution in a handheld thermal monocular are not cheap.
 Finding a thermal imaging monocular should be easy as long as you have the budget.

 Produced visible light image

 Because they rely on different technologies, it is only normal that they also have varied image or video outputs.
 In this section, you will know what to expect from thermal and infrared imagers, as well as what happens when nearby visible light energy hits them.

 Thermal energy imagery